Options and renewals for retail leases

 - inform the tenant that the landlord does not plan to offer the tenant a renewal of the lease.

 The landlord must provide the option to renew or not renew the lease at least six months but no more than 12 months before the expiry date of the lease.

 If the landlord doesn’t give the notice within this time, the lease is extended by six months after the date the landlord gives the notice to the tenant.

 - If a lease expires on 31 December 2019, the landlord must give the notice any time between 31 December 2018 and 30 June 2019.

 - If the landlord fails to give the notice between these dates and eventually gives the notice to the tenant on 30 September 2019, the lease is extended by six months from this date.

 - This means the lease will expire on 31 March 2020, on the same terms and conditions as applied immediately before the expiry date.

-If the landlord does not provide the notice within the notice period, and the tenant does want the lease to be extended beyond the expiry date, the tenant can give the landlord written notice to terminate the lease.
-The date of lease termination must not be any earlier than the date of expiry of the original lease.
+If the landlord doesn’t provide the notice within the notice period and the tenant doesn’t want the lease to be extended beyond the expiry date, the tenant can give the landlord written notice to terminate the lease.
+The date of lease termination must not be any earlier than the expiry date of the original lease.

-You can speak to someone in person by calling us on 13 VSBC (13 8722) or emailing us.
+You can speak to a member of our team by calling 13 8722 or emailing us.